sudarshan2401/tp/docs/UserGuide.md

 - Edits the student at the specified `STUDENT_INDEX` in the specified `CLASS_NAME`.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-This means you can use the command to remove a student memo or student participation!
+This means you can use the command to remove a student's memo or student's participation!

 </box>